b1-systems/react-components/library/README.md

 A standard MUI AppBar with the following props:

-- `menuEntries`: If a non-empty array is passed it will be used to populate a Menu inside a Popover which is attached to a button on the top left.
+- `menuEntries` (incompatible with `menuOnClick`): If a non-empty array is passed it will be used to populate a Menu inside a Popover which is attached to a menu button on the top left.
 Not all properties of the `MenuEntry` type are already supported yet, take a look at the demo application for exact details.
+- `menuOnClick(): void` (incompatible with `menuEntries`): Pass your own function to execute whenever the menu button is clicked.

+  _Note_: If none of the above props is passed no menu button will be rendered at all

 - `logoutAction(): void`: If passed a logout button is shown in the top right and the passed function will be called `onClick`.
 - `applicationTitle`: A string or styled `ReactNode` to display the title of your